 PDPH has operated a series of mass vaccination events for unaffiliated health care workers, such as home health aides and school nurses.
 Beginning the week of February 22, PDPH began a series of community-based large vaccination clinics for persons eligible in Phase 1b based on their age or medical vulnerability.
-Other organizations have similarly operated community-based large clinics, including hospitals (see above) and the Black Doctors Covid-19 Consortium.
+On March 15, three additional clinics were added for a total of six community-based large vaccination clinics in operation Monday-Saturday.
+During the week of March 22, the Philadelphia Fire Department (PFD) will launch three additional community-based clinics.
+In addition, PFD has also operated two smaller pop-up vaccination clinics on March 12 (Frankford) and March 19 (West Philadelphia) and will continue to operate similar events in the coming weeks.
+Other organizations have similarly operated community-based large clinics, including hospitals (see above) and the Black Doctors COVID-19 Consortium.

-As of the week ending February 21, approximately 268,000 doses had been administered, with the most doses being administered by hospitals (56%) and pharmacies (23%).
-The number of doses has been generally increasing over these weeks, with the most notable increase in the more recent weeks from pharmacies.
+As of the week ending March 14, approximately 526,803 doses had been administered, with the most doses being administered by hospitals (45%) and pharmacies (22%).
+The number of doses has been generally increasing over these weeks, with the most notable increase in the last few weeks from clinics and pharmacies, as well as the high volume of vaccinations at the Center City Vaccination Center.